stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

 in the taown when they wanted it, an' they'd let well enough alone.
 Wudn't bother no strangers as might bear tales aoutside--that is, withaout they got pryin'.
-All in the band of the faithful--Order o' Dagon--an' the children shud never die, but go back to the Mother Hydra an' Father Dagon what we all come from onct--  I&auml;!
+All in the band of the faithful--Order o' Dagon--an' the children shud never die, but go back to the Mother Hydra an' Father Dagon what we all come from onct--  Iä!
-I&auml;!
+Iä!
 Cthulhu fhtagn!
 Ph'nglui mglw'nafh Cthulhu R'lyeh wgah-nagl fhtagn-- "

   Old Zadok was fast lapsing into stark raving, and I held my breath.
 Poor old soul--to what pitiful depths of hallucination had his liquor, plus his hatred of the decay,